wp-cli/handbook/commands/rewrite/flush/index.md

 ### OPTIONS

---hard
+[--hard]
-: Perform a hard flush - do not overwrite `.htaccess`.
-The default is to update `.htaccess` rules as well as rewrite rules in database.
+: Perform a hard flush - update `.htaccess` rules as well as rewrite rules in database.